Old Georgian Club: History

 When the World War II began, many players departed from the club to fight for Great Britain.
 From 1936 to 1954 many Old Georgian players were called to play for the national team.

 By the 1970s it became increasingly difficult to find enough players to field competitive teams, although the club was able to tour Kenya in 1973, playing against several teams including Scorpions RFC.
 By 1978 the practice of rugby had been abandoned and the club disaffiliated from the Union in 1979.

 Efforts were made in 1995 to resume playing but this revival was short-lived and ended in 1997.
 Since 2011 the club has rebuilt its rugby team, initially with alumni from St George's College.
 In 2012 the Dragón came back to competition when an Old Georgian team was registered again in the URBA.
-The senior squad promoted to second division after beating Club San Miguel.
+The senior squad was promoted to the second division after beating Club San Miguel.

 In 2015, OG had two teams competing in URBA junior tournaments.
 By 2016, the number had increased to four, a First Division team, an "Intermedia" division team, and M17 and M15 teams.